mborus/aoc/readme.txt

 It's tempting to make them beautiful or to rename things properly, but I will not do it, at least not in 2022.

+So depending on your definition it will be either very *bad* code or *good* code (because it is throw-away code that did the job quickly.)

-I also stop playing each year once the daily time needed to solve them exceeds 45 minutes by a lot.
+Since I'm very busy I will stop playing once the daily time needed to solve them exceeds 45 minutes by a lot.
+Usually this happens by the middle of the event, when suddenly I have to google for known math problems without the riddles aren't solvable.

-You've been warned, enter at your own risk.
+You've been warned, enter this pile of discarded Notebooks at your own risk.